-- a) Academic performance using data from the most recent state and local assessments and other information related to student academic performance that describe student progress toward meeting academic standards; - b) Graduation, dropout, retention and school attendance rates; - c) Enrollment in and completion of flexible pathways, including career and technical education, virtual learning, work-based learning, service learning and internships, community research and civic and community engagement, dual enrollment, and early college;

-d) Social and emotional well-being;

-- 27 - e) Discipline, including suspensions and detention actions; - f) Incidents of hazing, harassment and bullying as required in 16 V.S.A. § 164(17); - g) Referrals to and participation in programs for students with disabilities, including Section 504 and special education as defined by federal and state law; and - h) Participation in school programs, including enrollment in and successful completion of flexible pathways, career training opportunities, advanced placement courses, and extracurricular activities.
+- j) Academic performance using data from the most recent state and local assessments and other information related to student academic performance that describe student progress toward meeting academic standards; - k) Graduation, dropout, retention and school attendance rates; - Enrollment in and completion of flexible pathways, including career and technical education, virtual learning, work-based learning, service learning and internships, community research and civic and community engagement, dual enrollment, and early college; - m) Social and emotional well-being; - n) Discipline, including suspensions and detention actions; - o) Incidents of hazing, harassment and bullying as required in 16 V.S.A. § 164(17); - p) Referrals to and participation in programs for students with disabilities, including Section 504 and special education as defined by federal and state law; and - q) Participation in school programs, including enrollment in and successful completion of flexible pathways, career training opportunities, advanced placement courses, and extracurricular activities.